TnTech-ECE/CapstoneStarterRepo/README.md

 Tell a bit about the customer for the project.
 Also discuss any other groups (specific or general) that are expected to be impacted by the project.

-Students and Faculty of Brown Hall, write paragraph about this group
+Students and Faculty of Brown Hall, write paragraph about this group Students and Faculty of Brown Hall - The current scope of the project is to create a device that can actively reduce background noise in a single room, meaning that the students and faculty that use Brown Hall 314 for studying, teaching, or homework will be the primary benefactors.
+In the future, the noise cancelling solution is ecpected to move to different rooms and buildings on the campus to reduce noise in classrooms as needed.

 Schools in general (smaller paragraph)

 ### Recognitions